python-cffi/cffi/doc/source/cdef.rst

    length is completed by the C compiler.
 (Only the outermost array may have an unknown length, in case of array-of-array.)
-   This is slightly different from "``int n[];``", because the latter means that the length is not known even to the C compiler.
+   This is slightly different from "``int n[];``", because the latter means that the length is not known even to the C compiler, and thus no attempt is made to complete it.

 *  enums: if you don't know the exact order (or values) of the declared constants, then use this syntax: "``enum foo { A, B, C, ... };``"